elastic/apm/specs/agents/handling-huge-traces/tracing-spans-dropped-stats.md

 and the backend details view can show accurate throughput statistics for backends like Redis, even if most of the spans are dropped.

-This also allows the transaction details view (aka. waterfall) to show a summary of the dropped spans.

 ## Data model

 This is an example of the statistics that are added to the `transaction` events sent via the intake v2 protocol.